School: School of Management and Labour Studies

 Distribution of Credit Hours:

-This is a weekend programme with classroom sessions and 2 field immersion schedules, each having one month duration.
+This is a weekend programme with classroom sessions and 2 field work schedules, each having one month duration.
 The total credit hours for the Executive Postgraduate Diploma Programme in Organisation Development and Change will be 40 as detailed below:

 14 courses carrying 2 credit hours each : 28 Credit Hours